Please find guidance below for candidates in the School Counseling program during the COVID-19 pandemic.

 In addition to the flexibilities outlined above, SC candidates who are/were making appropriate progress towards a PPS SC credential AND on track to complete program requirements between March 19, 2020 and August 31, 2021 but are/were unable to due health and safety restrictions related to COVID-19 are subject to a lower minimum number of hours in each Pre-K-12 level (min.
 100 hours instead of 200), as illustrated below:

 School Counselor Trainings and Webinars

-SC candidates placed in the field between March 19, 2020 and June 30, 2021 and enrolled in EDUC 677 are permitted to count virtual trainings and webinars on social/emotional, academic and college/career towards indirect fieldwork hours.
+SC candidates placed in the field between March 19, 2020 and August 31, 2021 and enrolled in EDUC 677 are permitted to count virtual trainings and webinars on social/emotional, academic and college/career towards fieldwork hours, up to a maximum of 100 hours (50 indirect/50 direct).
 Various professional and school organizations offer trainings including but are not limited to the American Counseling Association (ACA), the American School Counseling Association (ASCA), school districts, and County Departments of Education.
 These resources are shared and communicated via the School Counseling Moodle Resource site.
 Additional such resources may be also provided by the candidate’s site supervisor or EDUC 677 instructor.

 Tracking Fieldwork Flexibilities via Time2Track

 Counseling-related trainings and webinars completed at the direction of the OSS advisor, SC Program Coordinator, or 677 instructors are logged as indirect activities under the Time2Track site entitled, ‘Virtual Completion Module’.

 SC candidates need to utilize Time2Track's tag feature when logging activities in order to track the various training topics/domains and/or counselee needs/accommodations.
 Information regarding the tag features in Time2Track are available at: https://support.time2track.com/article/221-using-client-tags